sportstimes/site/README.md

-# Kick Off Times
+# Sports Times

-This is for the main website to promote and support the Kick Off Times open-source project.
+This is for the main website to promote and support the [Sports Times open-source project](https://github.com/sportstimes).

 Simplest explanation is as follows: